 Do you realize that, if you’re living God’s way of life, this world is going to get on your case for that?
 Have you ever experienced that?
 Have you ever been made fun of for doing the right thing?

 When that happens, everything in us seems to want to just cave in and be like the world.

 Do you know why it’s so important to be able to stand alone from this world—and to be OK with it if this world doesn’t like you?
 Because—just as in Noah’s day—this world is about to be destroyed!
 If we cave in and go along with this world’s evil ways—its entertainment, its clothes, its attitudes, its unbiblical approach to solving problems—then we will end up just like the world.

 Do you give in to the pressure to conform?
 Or do you have the strength to be like Noah?

 We need to understand the value in being different.
 It’s a wonderful thing!
 It’s a great and mighty thing to be able to stand up for what’s right no matter how much pressure people try to put on you and no matter how stupid they think it is.

-In many cases, if you stand alone and don’t back down, a lot of people will respect you more anyway.
-People can recognize strength when they see it.
+In many cases, if you stand alone and don’t back down, a lot of people will respect you more.
+People recognize strength when they see it.
 So what if the world doesn’t like you?
 So what if they disagree with what you’re doing?
 The fact is, God disagrees with what they’re doing!

 Pick up your Bible and read these verses: 1 John 2:15-17; James 4:4; Romans 12:2; 2 Corinthians 6:17-18.

 God can’t force us to choose His way.
 He can’t force us to stand alone and be different.
-We have to make the right choices and build a love for God’s way, so we grow in confidence and courage—like Noah had.
+We have to make the right choices and build a love for God’s way, so we grow in confidence and courage—like Noah.